davidhenty/sandcolour/README.md

 # sharpen
-Fun exercise to get a nice colour palette for the abelian sandpile model used for the coursework on the 2025/26 on-campus run of the Message-Passing Programming course.
+Fun exercise to get a nice colour palette for the [Abelian sandpile model](https://en.wikipedia.org/wiki/Abelian_sandpile_model) used for the coursework on the 2025/26 on-campus run of the Message-Passing Programming course.

 ````